-The “Roofs to Reefs” crochet project will run from November 2022 through to January 2023, with meetings being held on Saturdays from 3:00pm – 5:00pm in the Conference Room, Building No. 2, Harbour Industrial Estate, Harbour Road, Bridgetown, St. Michael.
+The “Ridge to Reef” crochet project will run from November 2022 through to January 2023, with meetings being held on Saturdays from 3:00pm – 5:00pm in the Conference Room, Building No. 2, Harbour Industrial Estate, Harbour Road, Bridgetown, St. Michael.

 The CEEP is organised by GEF SGP UNDP in partnership with the Ministry of Youth, Sports and Community Empowerment, and Ministry of Environment and National Beautification, Blue and Green Economy.